small estate affidavit texas small estate affidavit texas

 What information is required in a Small Estate Affidavit?

-The Small Estate Affidavit should include details about the decedent and the heirs, which involves their full names, addresses, relation to the decedent, and the inheritance percentage each heir is entitled to.
+The Small Estate Affidavit should include details about the decedent and the heirs, which involves their full names, addresses, relation to the decedent, and the inheritance percentage to which each heir is entitled.
 It should also detail the estate’s assets and liabilities.

 How do you file a Small Estate Affidavit in Texas?